What you'll need to do to visit the UK after the UK leaves the EU, including whether you'll need to apply for a visa.

 If you’re not a citizen of one of these countries, you’ll need to show a valid passport.

 You can still enter the UK using a passport which expires in less than 6 months.

 Find out how to get through border checks as quickly as possible.

 School travellers entering the UK

 School children from third countries who are resident in EU or EFTA countries will continue to be able to travel to the UK under the List of Travellers visa scheme.
 They do not need to obtain their own travel document or visa until 31 December 2020.

 This applies if the UK leaves the EU with a deal and if the UK leaves the EU without a deal.

 What you need to show at the border will not change.
 Pupils without their own travel document must have photographic ID or a recent photograph attached to the List of Travellers form.
-The List of Travellers form must be authenticated by the responsible authority in the appropriate member state to confirm the pupil’s residence status and their right to re-entry to be acceptable as a travel document.
+The form must also be authenticated by the responsible authority in the appropriate member state to confirm the pupil’s residence status and their right to re-entry to be acceptable as a travel document.

 Driving in the UK